msmcs-robotics/torus/README.md

       4.3.
 Rebooting will take plave and you can CSSH into the nodes to delete the torus repo

-  *You should not need it in the future thanks to ansible*
+      *You should not need it in the future due to ansible*

 **Support for the following OS distributions in progres:**
 - Raspbian